LeastAuthority/openitp-good-packaging-proposal/openitp-good-packaging-for-LAFS_sources-of-nondeterminism.rst

 Command-line tools provided with Inkscape are used to convert icon images to the required format.

+Microsoft Visual Studio Express is also used to compile OpenSSL, and the extension modules for pyOpenSSL, pycryptopp and pycrypto.

+Therefore, the versions of the Microsoft Visual Studio Express and Windows SDK tools are sources of nondeterminism.
+The version of setuptools used to build the package is fixed since it is bundled with the Tahoe-LAFS source.

+The C compiler, setuptools, zip, Inkscape, and any tools that they depend on, may also operate nondeterministically.

 ..
 To render this reStructuredText file into a PDF file, run: